LogtalkDotOrg/logtalk3/manuals/sources/libraries/union_find.rst

 ``union_find``
 ==============

+This library implements a union-find data structure.
+This structure tracks a set of elements partitioned into a number of disjoint (non-overlapping) subsets.
+It provides fast operations to add new sets, to merge existing sets, and to determine whether elements are in the same set.
+This implementation of the union-find algorithm provides the following features:

+-  Path compression: Path compression flattens the structure of the tree by making every node point to the root whenever a find predicate is used on it.

+-  Union by rank: Union predicates always attach the shorter tree to the root of the taller tree.
+Thus, the resulting tree is no taller than the originals unless they were of equal height, in which case the resulting tree is taller by one node.

-This library implements a disjoint-set data structure, aka a union-find structure.
-For a discussion on this data structure, see e.g.
+For a general and extended discussion on this data structure, see e.g.

 https://en.wikipedia.org/wiki/Disjoint-set_data_structure